 In physical gas adsorption, an inert gas, mostly nitrogen, is adsorbed on the surface of a solid material.
 This occurs on the outer surface and, in case of porous materials, also on the internal surface induced by pores.
 Most widely known is the determination of the BET surface area by gas adsorption, sometimes referred to as BET analysis.
 Adsorption of nitrogen at a temperature of liquid nitrogen, i.e. 77 K, leads to a so-called adsorption isotherm, or BET isotherm, which can be measured over porous and non- porous materials.
+Non-porous materials will display a type II isotherm on which the BET surface area can be determined.
+Porous materials will typically provide a type I or type IV isotherm, depending on the type of pores being present.
+BET analysis over type I isotherm materials requires a specific treatment in order to accurately assess the BET surface area.
 In specific cases, like for zeolites or activated carbons, the use of argon adsorption or carbon dioxide adsorption is often preferred over nitrogen adsorption to accurately probe the small micropores.
-Samples with low surface area can adequately be characterized via a BET analysis by krypton gas adsorption.
-In those cases, only a part of the isotherm can be measured, but this still provides a BET surface area area with high accuracy.
+Samples with low BET surface area can adequately be characterized via a BET analysis by krypton gas adsorption.
+In those cases, only a part of the isotherm can be measured, but this still provides a BET surface area with high accuracy.

 Besides BET analysis, gas adsorption can also be applied to assess the presence of pores, not only in terms of pore volume but also as a pore size distribution.
 The principle of capillary condensation in pores can be applied to determine the pore size distribution since the capillary condensation in pores is pore size dependent.
 A higher pressure is needed to induce condensation in larger pores.
-Likewise, smaller pores are filled at lower partial pressure.
+Likewise, smaller pores are filled at lower partial pressure of the adsorbing gas.

 In general, two different techniques can be distinguished for the subsequent adsorption analysis: